• Skip to primary navigation

 Don't forget that the hearts will spread to form the heart, so leave a good space between each.

-If, after a couple of minutes, your hearts are rather round at the bottom, take a cocktail stick and just make a quick line down the middle to the tip.
+If, after a couple of minutes, your hearts are still rather round at the bottom (personally, I don't have a problem with this), take a cocktail stick (or toothpick) and score a quick line down the middle to the tip - or neatly press and squeeze a little batter off with your finger.

 The hearts will continue to spread slightly and even out nicely while you're airing them.

-So it’s so easy.
-You don’t even need a template.
+You don't need to buy a macaron heart template.

 To pipe out macaron hearts, just think "V" for Valentine.

-The hearts can be made in advance and frozen so you'll have a quick, easy romantic dessert for your Valentine.
-Moreover, it's gluten free!
+The macaron hearts can be made in advance and frozen so you'll have a quick, easy romantic dessert for your Valentine.
+Moreover, like all macarons, it's gluten free and a perfect treat for mother's day, birthdays, wedding anniversaries - even Christmas.

 how to make macaron hearts